YuvalBar-or/YuvalBar-or/README.md

 ## 🌱 Interests & Hobbies

-- **Data Science**: Passionate about predictive modeling and using data to uncover insights.
+- **Data Science**: Passionate about predictive modeling and how data can unlock insights for better decision-making.
 - **AI & Machine Learning**: Developing machine learning models and applying deep learning techniques to real-world problems.
-- **Open Source Contribution**: I contribute to open-source projects and believe in the power of collaboration.
+- **Open Source Contribution**: I actively contribute to open-source projects and believe in the power of collaboration.
 - **Mathematics**: Solving complex mathematical problems and exploring their application in algorithms.

 ---